CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 5 Stempos
 - **Recommendations:** Unless you're desperate for Stempos (lovely lovely streak-holders), this might be better to save until after Gansu Watering Hole.
 Later Chests drop materials that make part of this quest much easier.
 Meanwhile, you can start stocking up on the 10 Old Staffs you'll need to craft the Glass Staffs; Mama Tree Wooden Chests are especially good for Old Staffs (and again, you can't have too many Vine Nets from there if you want to complete all quests in this game).

+### Sans the Bone - SurfaceC

+- **Location:** Raina Surface Camp
+- **Unlocked by:** Raina Expedition Trail: Raina Surface Camp (Riza quest)
+- **Type:** Battle
+- **Requirements:** Defeat 5 Auwi
+- **Rewards:** 3 River Water and Wardrobe: Bone Nose Piercing https://4thewords.com/media/wardrobe/featured/male/wm&#95;719-bone-nose-piercing-4712-76828.png
+- **Recommendations:** This is great if you're trying to make some more Dí Bags, since you get not only the reward River Water but also the River Water dropped by the Auwi on the way.
+Otherwise, up to you.

 ### Save the Children

 - **Location:** Luciola Forest